Psycojoker/django-template-fragments/README.md

 # Verbatim tag

-**You have to put `fragments` in you installed apps in settings.py for this to work**.
+**You have to put `fragments` in your installed apps in settings.py for this to work**.

-I've extracted code from the dev branch of django 1.5 to allow the use of the [verbatim](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#verbatim) templatetags to avoid conflicts between django template syntaxe and other template engine syntaxe (eg: mustache).
+I've taken code from the dev branch of django 1.5 to allow the use of the [verbatim](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#verbatim) templatetags to avoid conflicts between django template syntax and other template engine syntax (e.g. mustache).

 Example: